Climate and nature emergency in South Gloucestershire

 Working with others

-We will work with residents, businesses, and partners to:
+We are working with residents, businesses, and partners to:

 • reduce carbon emissions